gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_rdma_transport.md

 http://people.redhat.com/dledford/infiniband_get_started.html

 ## Creating Trusted Storage Pool
-All the servers in the Trusted Storage Pool must have RDMA devices if either RDMA or TCP,RDMA volumes are created in the storage pool.
+All the servers in the Trusted Storage Pool must have RDMA devices if either RDMA or TCP, RDMA volumes are created in the storage pool.

 The peer probe must be performed using IP/hostname assigned to the RDMA device.

 ## Ports and Firewall